LogicLogic in Rocq

 This way of defining propositions recursively is very convenient in

-usual restrictions regarding the definition of recursive functions,
+usual restrictions regarding definitions of recursive functions,

 e.g., the requirement that they be "obviously terminating."